JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/run-single-test/index.md

 - Some of your other tests are broken, or your current code breaks them

-PyCharm makes it easy to select just one test to run.
+GoLand makes it easy to select just one test to run.
 In fact, there are several ways to do it:

 - With the cursor anywhere in the test you want to focus on, right-click